History of FC Barcelona: Beginnings of Football Club Barcelona (1899–1922)

 On 14 March 1909, the team moved into the Camp de la Indústria, a stadium with a capacity of 8,000.
 To celebrate their new surroundings, a logo contest was held the following year.
 Carles Comamala won the contest, and his suggestion became the crest that the club still wears As of 2022, with some minor changes.

 The stadium is regarded as the main element that helped the club grow in the 1910s and become a dominant team, winning three successive Campionats de Catalunya between 1909 and 1911, three Copa del del Rey in four years between 1910 and 1913, and four successive Pyrenees Cup between the inaugural year in 1910 and 1913, which was one of the earliest international club cups in Europe since it consisted of the best teams of Languedoc, Midi and Aquitaine (Southern France), the Basque Country and Catalonia; all were former members of the Marca Hispanica region.
 The contest was the most prestigious in that era.
-As well as the aforementioned players acquired in the Marial presidency, Barça's first great team also had the likes of Amechazurra, Romà Forns, Pepe Rodríguez, Carles Comamala and Jack Greenwell.
+As well as the aforementioned players acquired in the Marial presidency, Barça's first great team also had the likes of Amechazurra, Romà Forns, Pepe Rodríguez, Carles Comamala, and Jack Greenwell.
 The latter became the club's first full-time coach in 1917.

 During the same period, the club changed its official language from Castilian to Catalan and gradually evolved into an important symbol of Catalan identity.
 For many fans, participating in the club had less to do with the game itself and more with being a part of the club's collective identity.
+On 1 January 1913, under the presidency of Gamper, the club admitted its first-ever female as a member, the 28-year-old Edelmira Calvetó, thus becoming the first club in Spain to open its doors to women, seven years ahead of RCD Espanyol taking the same step in 1920 and of Real Madrid and Sporting de Gijón in 1924.
 On 4 February 1917, the club held its first testimonial match to honour Ramón Torralba who played from 1913 to 1928.
 The match was against local side Terrassa, which Barcelona won 6–2.

 Gamper simultaneously launched a campaign to recruit more club-members, and, by 1922, the club had more than 20,000, who helped finance a new stadium.
 The club then moved to the new Les Cortes, which they inaugurated the same year.
 Les Cortes had an initial capacity of 22,000, and was later expanded to 60,000.

 Gamper recruited Jack Greenwell as the first full-time manager in Barcelona's history.
 After he was hired, the club's fortunes began to improve on the field.
-During the Gamper-led era, Barcelona won eleven Campeonato de Cataluña, six Copa del Rey and four Pyrenees Cups and enjoyed its first "golden age".
+During the Gamper-led era, Barcelona won eleven Campeonat de Cataluña, six Copa del Rey and four Pyrenees Cups and enjoyed its first "golden age".